-Keitai is just a word for "personal phone", but it typically refers to something a little different than what you might imagine based on that.
+Keitai is just a word for "personal phone", but it means something a little different than what you might imagine based on that.
 It's not like an iPhone or other smartphone, it's basically a smartphone's software crammed into a flip-phone's hardware.
-You might be asking, if it has all of the same capability as a smartphone, why is it any better?
+This might seem like it has the same problems.
+If it can do everything a smartphone can, why is it any better?

 The problem, the big problem, with modern cell phones is that they've been optimized to reduce friction.
-It's so EASY to pick them up and slide into video scrolling or social media or browsing the internet, or anything.
-The keitai solves this by introducing friction back into the equation.
+It's so easy to pick them up and slide into video scrolling or social media or browsing the internet, or anything.
+These things aren't so easy though when you use a keitai; it introduces friction and texture back into the experience.
 There's no smart-screen keypad that's easy to use, you have to type using the old style of buttons, the ones that have three letters per key and take forever.
-And you CAN browse the internet, or use apps, or anything really, but it will be on a small screen that's not really suited to them, so there's a lot less motivation to start doing that, or to keep doing it for very long.
+And you can browse the internet, or use apps, or anything really, but it will be on a small screen that's not really suited to them, so there's a lot less motivation to start doing that, or to keep doing it for very long.

-When you look through the catalogue of them, you start to see an elegance to the designs; they're minimalistic, but still individual.
-You can customize them with charms or stickers, and make them your own.
-It's kind of the best of both worlds in as much as it's a technology that you can use as technology, that doesn't leave art and human experience behind, but instead becomes a part of it.
+I love these designs.
+They're minimalistic, but still individual.
+And you can personalize them with charms or stickers, and give them even more individual meaning and customization.
+It's kind of the best of both worlds in how it's a technology that you can use as technology, that doesn't pull you away from your life, but instead becomes a part of it.
 It lets you choose, instead of choosing for you.

 In the end I guess all I want is a phone that can fade into the background of life, instead of making demands of you, and I don't think there are any better options out there at the moment.